 A key difference between empiricism and relativism, in fact, is the notion of objective truth.
 The empiricist assumption is that there is a single physical world that existed before there were any humans to think about it, and continues to exist as the ultimate source of all human experience.
 As the history of science shows, empirical methods are far from perfect, and humans (being naturally subjective creatures) are liable to misapply these methods, but they do tend to haltingly converge on consensus descriptions of the external world.
 Empiricism claims that these descriptions successively approximate correct descriptions, that is, the truth.
 Relativism rejects the centrality (or even, in some cases, the possibility) of objective truth in favor of opinions and consensus themselves.
 (See Haack, 1996, for a more detailed development of a form of empiricism, which Haack calls "innocent realism", that is robust to the criticisms of strong metaphysical realism that motivate the many forms of relativism.
 The basic idea is that there is only one real world, to which multiple descriptions correspond, and these descriptions can be compatible despite being different.)

 So, empiricism and relativism are similar to Enlightenment and Romantic ideas, respectively.
 You could also call them positivist versus anti-positivist, as in the science wars.
 Relativism in particular is related to post-structuralism and postmodernism.
-In terms of political alignment, relativism has traditionally been most vigorously defended by left-leaning scholars and social activists, but to say that relativism is the left of empiricism, but empiricists need not be particularly right-wing (I myself am very left-wing, even for a psychologist).
-Soon after I first wrote this essay in 2014, "post-truth" politics, as popularized by Donald Trump and fake news, became an important form of relativism on the right.
-Finally, the empiricist–relativist struggle includes the science wars.
+In terms of political alignment, relativism has traditionally been most vigorously defended by left-leaning scholars and social activists, but to say that relativism is the left of empiricism, as I originally claimed when I first wrote this essay in 2014, is probably overgeneralizing.
+"Post-truth" politics, as popularized by fake news and Donald Trump, is a particularly visible and influential kind of right-wing relativism today.

 In case it wasn't already clear, I'm not a neutral party when it comes to this divide.
 To put it bluntly: empiricism rules; relativism drools.
 In the following sections, I'll enumerate some of the dangers that relativism poses.